ResilienceAnalytics/ResilienceAnalytics.github.io/CompareEmbeddings.md

 **Conclusion**:
 This symbolic differentiation approach in word embeddings analysis, grounded in the principle of relative dimensionality and Occam's razor, provides a more refined and contextually relevant understanding of linguistic evolution.
 As NLP progresses, such methods will be crucial for a deeper understanding of language dynamics and their correlation with societal changes.

----

-This article emphasizes the importance of a relative dimensionality approach in word embeddings analysis, aligning with the simplicity and effectiveness principles of Occam's razor, to provide a more precise and meaningful understanding of language evolution in NLP.